ShaunEgan/DevelopmentPlaybook/README.md

 └── playbook.yml
 ```

-You `development.yml` configures various options for the host.
+Your `development.yml` configures various options for the host.
 These options can be explored in the documentation within
 the `roles` directory.
 A sample configuration will look something like:

 ```yml